Our aims

 - guidance on achieving local governance and data disclosure approvals.

-We host a virtual clinic on the first Tuesday of every month from 1 - 3 pm.
+We host a virtual clinic on the first Tuesday of every month from 1 to 3 pm.
 Contact us to register to attend online or for more information.

 Use our 10-step guide to developing your research project.